Ali-Janan/powercoders/README.md

 # powercoders
-this is a coding academy
+This is a coding academy ok